What is Harrogate LIVE?

 We all saw that there was a gap in Harrogate for a FREE and informal networking group.
 Both Graham and Victoria travel to attend wetherbyhour events and they’ve proved very popular for the local business community in Wetherby.
 Graham said: “I couldn’t find any networking group in Harrogate that was approachable, and beneficial.
 Jo really invests her time in wetherbyhour and her relationships with the businesses of Wetherby.
 We hope with our hard work and Jo’s knowledge to achieve the same results here in Harrogate.”

-My dad has always said to me “you never know who can open a door for you” and it’s true.
+My dad has always said to me ‘talk to people because you never know if they can open a door for you and one day you’ll be able to open a door for someone else’ and it’s true.
 All my life it is the people I’ve meet that has helped me achieve in life.
 Admittedly school was hard for me, learning seemed impossible but by using my contacts and working hard I reach my dream of a BA(Hons) degree and now I work in PR & Communications for Bettys & Taylors.

 It’s almost a year to the day that I started my blog.
 I can honestly say it has been the best journey of my life.
 I have loved every minute – why?
 Because I have met so many amazing people and it’s these people that made The Harrogate Gil what it is today.